DaveParillo/cisc192-reader/src/chapter7/review-2.rst

          :name: mucp_7_3
          :no-indent:

-         Let's write the function longerString, which takes two parameters, first and second.
-If first has more letters than second, longerString prints "first is longer than second", and vice versa.
-If they have the same number of letters, longerString prints "first and second are the same length".
+         Let's write the function longer_string, which takes two parameters, first and second.
+If first has more letters than second, longer_string prints "first is longer than second", and vice versa.
+If they have the same number of letters, longer_string prints "first and second are the same length".
          Put the necessary blocks in the correct order.

          .. code-block:: cpp

             {{group}}
-            void longerString (string first, string second) {
+            void longer_string (string first, string second) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            string longerString (string first, string second) {
+            string longer_string (string first, string second) {
             {{endgroup}}
             {{group}}
                if (first.length() > second.length()) {